 ?)
 What if she says that your favorite sports star is actually a pretty awful human being?
 We defend him, because we’re nerds who sit in an audience of millions, and he’s the good-looking, athlete who wouldn’t talk to us in high school.
 If we pick the right one (he who wins) we want everyone to know our vicarious association.
 “I’ve followed that guy since he was a five-star recruit.
 I know his high school stats and college stats by heart.”

 “No one cares, Clark!”

-%) To counter those who say, “Today’s music ain’t got the same soul,” we should introduce them to the noise coming out of Britain. black midi (lower case for whatever reason), Black Country, New Road (one band), Squid, and a band named Famous are genuinely creative and innovative souls coming out with music that might be as brilliant as the music of past decades, and my guess is they’re only going to get better.
+%) To counter those who say, “Today’s music ain’t got the same soul,” I would like to introduce you to the noise coming out of Britain. black midi (lower case for whatever reason), Black Country, New Road (one band), Squid, and a band named Famous.
+These bands are genuinely creative and innovative souls coming out with music that might be as brilliant as the music of past decades, and my guess is they’re only going to get better.
 Other bands that are also making great noise are Thee Oh Osees (or Osees), and just about everything Ty Segall puts his name on.
 As with all innovative music, we shouldn’t expect the noise to grab in one blow, and we shouldn’t expect one song to deliver the knockout blow either.
 Although I think the music from black midi’s Welcome to Hell (not the 23-year-old’s definition of meaningful and important lyrics) might change your interiority by about the tenth listen.